 This is the best, old-fashioned, creamy recipe I have ever made and you can make it too!

 There is no doubt that I am an old-fashioned girl.
 Especially when it comes to recipes.
-I grew up in the days where the best kind of fudge was the kind you stood over the stove and watched.
-None of this melt chocolate chips, sweetened condensed milk, and stir powdered sugar into it kind of fudge.
+I grew up in the days where the best kind of homemade candy was the kind you stood over the stove and watched.
+None of this melt chocolate

 My deep dark secret about fudge!

-There is a secret ingredient in this recipe that makes this fudge spectacular.
+There is a secret ingredient in this peanut butter fudge recipe that makes it spectacular.
 The first time I made this peanut butter fudge was when my boys were little.
 I never was the best candy maker but I always tried.
 With this recipe though, you don’t have to try too hard because it just “works”.
-All thanks to cream of tartar!
-From that day forward, whenever I did make peanut butter fudge, I used this recipe.
+All thanks to

-What does Cream of Tartar do to your fudge and why is it so secret?
+What does Cream of Tartar do to your peanut butter fudge and why is it so secret?

 I can’t really tell you why it is so secret.
 As a matter of fact, I don’t know why it is not an ingredient in every boiled fudge recipe.
 I can tell you, however, that cream of tartar is a very magic ingredient.
 It helps to break down the sucralose and you get a smooth, creamy, melt in your mouth fudge!
 No graininess in your fudge whatsoever!